bostondv/roots/README.md

 `gulp deploy` - deploys the theme to the destination server.
 Use `--target production` or `--target staging` to choose deployment target, this parameter can be omitted and will default to `staging`.

+## WooCommerce

+[Woocommerce](http://www.woothemes.com/woocommerce/) support in included in the theme by default.
+It extends default WooCommerce markup and styles to work with Roots and Bootstrap.
+If you do not need WooCommerce support, remove the theme support from `config.php` and `@import "base/woocommerce";` from `main.scss`.
+You can optionally also remove the woocommerce support files.

 ## Documentation

 ### [Roots Docs](http://roots.io/docs/)